orxfun/orx-v/README.md

 ## Contributing

-Contributions are welcome!
-Feedback based on experiences are appreciated
+Contributions, ideas and feedback are welcome!

 If you notice an error, have a question or think something could be improved, or think certain data types must also implement the vector traits, please open an [issue](https://github.com/orxfun/orx-imp-vec/issues/new) or create a PR.